linkedconnections/gtfs2lc/README.md

 We support other formats such as `csv` as well.

 For _big_ GTFS files, your memory may not be sufficient.
-Luckily, we’ve implemented a way to use your harddisk instead of your RAM.
+Luckily, we’ve implemented a way to use your hard disk instead of your RAM.
 You can enable this with an option: `gtfs2lc /path/to/extracted/gtfs -f json --store LevelStore`.

 ### Step 5: Generate *Linked* Connections!

-When you download a new GTFS file, all identifiers in there will might change and conflict with your previous export.
+When you download a new GTFS file, all identifiers in there might change and conflict with your previous export.
 Therefore, we need to think about a way to create global identifiers for the connections, trips, routes and stops in our system.
 As we are publishing our data on the Web, we will also use Web addresses for these global identifiers.

-See `baseUris-example.json` for an example or URI templates of what a stable identifier strategy could look like.
+See `baseUris-example.json` for an example on URI templates of what a stable identifier strategy could look like.
 Copy it and edit it to your likings.
+For a more detailed explanation of how to use the URI templates see the description at our [`GTFS-RT2LC`](https://github.com/linkedconnections/gtfsrt2lc#uri-templates) tool, which uses the same strategy.

 Now you can generate Linked Data in JSON-LD as follows: